 “We also are working with law enforcement to better understand what happened,” Hoyt said.

-The FBI’s Ohio field office would neither confirm nor deny whether Team System DZ was a known entity to them.
+The FBI’s Ohio field office would not say whether Team System DZ was known to them.

 Brookhaven, New York

 The official website for the town of Brookhaven, New York, also was hacked, according to Jack Krieger, Brookhaven communications director.

 Website visitors saw the same black background and logo found on the other hacked sites, with the same words about being held accountable and blood in Muslim countries.